gbosiger/cansocket-qt-lib/README.md

 ## Copyright

-Copyrgiht © 2016 Georgije Bosiger
+Copyright © 2016 Georgije Bosiger

 This project may be used under the terms of the GNU Lesser General Public License version 3.0 as published by the Free Software Foundation and appearing in the file LICENSE.md.